(The Dominion

 1950, it was born.

-it's born.
-(Thanks Goutham Maiyalagan for enlightening on Dominion status).
+(Thanks Goutham Maiyalagan for shedding light on Dominion status).

 ALSO READ: